Have you seen the video going viral on Facebook right now where four amazing women with type 1 diabetes talk about what low blood sugar feels like?

-But when I don’t catch them before they get severe, and my sugars dip lower, then that’s a whole other story.
-This rarely happens during the day, since I can catch them before they get this bad, but will sometimes happen during my sleep.
+But when I don’t catch my symptoms before they get severe, and my sugars dip lower, then that’s a whole other story.
+This rarely happens during the day, since I can catch them before they get this bad, but it will sometimes happen in my sleep.
 I’ll wake up in the middle of the night and know it’s bad if I’ve had a stress dream (things will move excessively fast in my dream or I’ll be caught in a loop of some sort), I’m sweating profusely, and shaking.

 And then there’s the feeling!
 It an urge, an almost primal instinct to eat!
 I’ll stand in the kitchen, drenched, shaking, and all my instincts scream “FEED ME!!!”